andre0x01/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 Table scans can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.
 Once table scans are enabled, the following additional expressions are allowed:

 - Key column(s) using range comparisons to literals.
 - Non-key columns to be used alone, without key references.
 - Columns to be compared to other columns.
 - References to subsets of columns from a multi-column key.
+- LIKE pattern matching expressions.
 - Complex expressions without direct column references using UDFs and function calls (e.g. `instr(NAME_COL, 'hello') > 0`).

 !!! note
 	Table scan based queries are just the next incremental step for ksqlDB pull queries.